Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Expert Analysis

 \subsubsection{Results}

-From the five annotations, we aggregate the majority label from the art historian's prediction of style as well as for their ranking of the concept's relevancy.
+From the six annotations, we aggregate the majority label from the art historian's prediction of style, as well as their ranking of the concept's relevancy.

+\paragraph{Agreement on Style Prediction} We measure stylistic consensus among art historians using Fleiss’ kappa over 50 cases, and assess pairwise agreement between WikiArt and each historian with Cohen’s kappa.
+The six annotators achieve a Fleiss’ kappa of 0.52, indicating moderate agreement, and the mean pairwise Cohen’s kappa between WikiArt and the historians is 0.55, also moderate agreement.

-\paragraph{Concept Relevance} Figure \ref{fig:user-study-2} shows the distribution of majority scores achieved by the top relevant concepts compared to the random ones.
-Only 6\% (5 out of 80) of the top concepts were marked as not reflected in the painting compared to 72\% of the random ones (Figure \ref{fig:user-study-2}.c).
+\paragraph{Concept Relevance} Figure \ref{fig:user-study-2} shows the distribution of majority scores achieved by the most associated concepts to the predicted style compared to the random ones.
+Only 17\% (13 out of 75) of the top associated concepts were marked as not reflected in the painting compared to 70\% of the random ones (Figure \ref{fig:user-study-2}.c).
 This result demonstrates that our approach extracts concepts that art historians consider reflected in the artwork.
-Out of 80 concepts that the model determined were relevant to the style prediction, only 10\% (8 concepts) received a score of one (not relevant) by the art-historians (Figure \ref{fig:user-study-2}.b).
-This percentage increases to 15\% when the user's prediction is considered (Figure \ref{fig:user-study-2}.a).
-Compared to randomly selected concepts, which were mostly considered irrelevant to the prediction, we conclude that there is substantial alignment between the model's concepts and art historians' domain knowledge.
+Out of 75 concepts that the model determined were associated with the style prediction, 29\% (22 concepts) received a score of one (not relevant) by the art historians (Figure \ref{fig:user-study-2}.b).
+When the art historians' judge relevance to their own prediction of style, the percentage of irrelevant concepts increases to 33\% (Figure \ref{fig:user-study-2}.a).
+Compared to randomly selected concepts, which were mostly considered irrelevant to the prediction (93\% and 96\%), we conclude that there is substantial alignment between the model's concepts and art historians' domain knowledge.

-\subsection{Qualitative analysis of Concepts}
+\subsection{Qualitative Analysis of Concepts}

-In a detailed error analysis, two art historians on our team examined concepts drawn from our alignment study (study 2).